 Read more about

 Despite appearing upon this list, most of these cities in Oceania are still much safer than many of the urban places found in the United States, Latin America, and South and East Asia.
 Nonetheless, these locales do have their problems, as you will see below.
-While most of this list is comprised by cities in Australia and New Zealand, the two most dangerous cities herein are to be found in Fiji and Papua New Guinea.

-10. Perth, Australia
+10. Hobart, Australia

-7. Christchurch, New Zealand
+9. Christchurch, New Zealand

 What is the Most Dangerous City in Indonesia?